VirTra (NASDAQ:VTSI) Announces Earnings Results

-VirTra (NASDAQ:VTSI – Get Free Report) posted its quarterly earnings data on Tuesday.
-The company reported $0.11 EPS for the quarter, missing analysts’ consensus estimates of $0.18 by ($0.07), Zacks reports.
-The firm had revenue of $8.09 million for the quarter, compared to analysts’ expectations of $10.03 million.
+VirTra (NASDAQ:VTSI – Get Free Report) released its earnings results on Tuesday.
+The company reported $0.11 earnings per share for the quarter, missing the consensus estimate of $0.18 by ($0.07), Zacks reports.
+The business had revenue of $8.09 million for the quarter, compared to analysts’ expectations of $10.03 million.
 VirTra had a net margin of 22.09% and a return on equity of 21.41%.
-During the same period in the prior year, the company posted $0.27 earnings per share.
+During the same period last year, the firm earned $0.27 EPS.

 VirTra Stock Down 33.8 %

-Separately, Roth Mkm reissued a “buy” rating and issued a $19.00 price target on shares of VirTra in a research report on Wednesday.
+Separately, Roth Mkm reaffirmed a “buy” rating and set a $19.00 price objective on shares of VirTra in a research report on Wednesday.

 VirTra, Inc provides use of force training and firearms training simulators for the law enforcement, military, and commercial markets worldwide.
 Its patented technologies, software, and scenarios provide intense training for de-escalation, judgmental use-of-force, marksmanship, and related training that mimics real-world situations.